The 7 Smallest Horses in the World

 Like Cuddles, Panda was trained at the Guide Horse Foundation in Kittrell, North Carolina.
 Panda's trainer, Alexandra Kurland, used a click training method with the horse.

 Panda has a book, too: Panda: A Guide Horse for Ann.
-The book was written by Rosanna Hansen, illustrated by Neil Soderstrom and published in 2005 by Boyd Mills Press.
+The book was written by Rosanna Hansen, illustrated by Neil Soderstrom and published by Boyd Mills Press in 2005.

-Twinkie, a two-feet-tall dwarf miniature, is the personal pet of Donald and Janet Burleson.
+Twinkie, a two-foot-tall dwarf miniature, is the personal pet of Donald and Janet Burleson.
 The little horse inspired the Guide Horse program and helped with early training techniques.

 Due to a genetic dwarfism condition, Twinkie has a normal-size torso and short legs.
 Although she was trained to assist the blind, the chestnut mare does not possess the agility required of a service animal.